w3c/wcag2ict/introduction.md

 This document provides informative guidance (guidance that is not [normative](https://www.w3.org/TR/WCAG22/#dfn-normative) and that does not set requirements) with regard to the interpretation and application of Web Content Accessibility Guidelines (WCAG) to non-web information and communications technologies (ICT).
 This document is a [Working Group Note](https://www.w3.org/2021/Process-20211102/#WGNote) (in contrast to WCAG 2.0, WCAG 2.1, and WCAG 2.2, which are W3C Recommendations).
 Specifically, this document provides informative guidance on applying WCAG 2.0, 2.1, and 2.2 Level A and AA success criteria to non-web ICT, specifically to non-web documents and software.

-<div class="note">Hereafter, the use of WCAG 2 means all WCAG 2.x versions - 2.0, 2.1, and 2.2.</div>
+<div class="note">Hereafter, the use of WCAG 2 means all WCAG 2.x versions &mdash; 2.0, 2.1, and 2.2.</div>

 This document is intended to help clarify how to use WCAG 2 to make non-web documents and software more accessible to people with disabilities.
 Addressing accessibility involves addressing the needs of people with auditory, cognitive, neurological, physical, speech, and visual disabilities, and the needs of people with accessibility requirements due to the effects of aging.